polkascan/py-substrate-metadata-docs/docs/hydradx/stableswap.md

 ---------
 ### FeeUpdated
-Pool parameters has been updated.
+Pool fee has been updated.
 #### Attributes
 | Name | Type | Composition
 | -------- | -------- | -------- |